alcf-lidar/alcf-lidar.github.io/documentation/model_guide/index.md

 **Source:** `alcf/models/um.py`

-The NetCDF output (`l_netcdf`) of the UK Met Office is supported.
+The NetCDF output (`l_netcdf`) of the UK Met Office Unified Model is supported.
 The following variables are required:

 - TALLTS (time)
 - latitude_t (latitude)